-If you think you can get away with going to (or worse, getting takeout from) the same boring restaurant every Friday with your boo, think again.
-We’re upping the ante on date night expectations, people!
-Creative date ideas don’t have to cost a ton of money, and they don’t require a ton of effort, either—just a little thoughtfulness and pre-planning!
-Why not spare a few minutes to brainstorm some great date ideas for you and your SO to enjoy?
+We’re upping the ante on date night expectations, folks—and it starts with some actually-easy creative date ideas.
+They don’t have to cost a ton of money, and they don’t require a ton of effort, either.
+All you really need is little thoughtfulness and pre-planning.
+Because if you think you can get away with going to (or worse, getting takeout from) the same boring restaurant every Friday night or spend all weekend sitting around watching Love Island for the fifth time with your boo, think again.
+Instead, spare a few minutes to brainstorm some great date ideas for you and your significant other to enjoy.
 You’ll have a great night and they’ll love you even more for getting creative.
-It’s a win-win, in my opinion.
+It’s a win-win situation, in our opinion.

 Get a mini projector, some movie theater candy, popcorn and a blanket.
 Host a cozy movie night in your own home.
 This is way better than going to an actual theatre for a million reasons.
-You can pause the film to pee, use your phone, and of course, make out stare-free if things get steamy.
+You can pause the film to go to the bathroom, use your phone, and of course, make out stare-free if things get steamy.

 This is definitely one for the long-time couples, y’all.
 Take some time to research your dream vacation, and lock in where you’d go, where you’d stay and all the activities you’d do.
 Then, put on your best salesperson face and try to “sell” the other person on your idea.
 Maybe it’ll just be for fun, maybe you two will end up booking your next trip!

 DIY Portrait Time